reef-technologies/handbook/README.md

 #### So that we know how much we should charge which customer

-Assuming that you somehow logged zero time to `INTERNAL / *`, when you work on multiple projects, we want to know how much time was worked for which customer so that we can bill them for it appropriately).
+Assuming that you somehow logged zero time to `INTERNAL / *`, when you work on multiple projects, we want to know how much time was worked for which customer so that we can bill them for it appropriately.
 Billing a customer inaccurately goes against a foundation of the company ("happy customers", see above).

 #### So that we know how much VAT tax we should pay

 If a customer is from the same country as we are, the invoice we give him has a non-zero VAT tax.
-Otherwise, it has a zero VAT tax, but the vendors have taxed invoices, so we need to reclaim the VAT tax in an appropriate amount.
+Generally, that doesn't seem to ever happen.
+Otherwise, when the customer is from a different country, invoice has a zero VAT tax, but the vendors (you) have taxed invoices, so we (as a company) need to reclaim the VAT tax in an appropriate amount.
 We don't want to attempt to reclaim too much or too little, but just right.
 Generally, we don't want to mess with the tax agency and prefer to pay a greater tax when in doubt, but there is too much of VAT to ignore it.

 #### It can save the contract and it can save you

 Sometimes the work doesn't go as well as it should for an amount of time that cannot be ignored.
 If you have logs from the tracker that clearly show you've been working on it, then it's a good thing.
-Customer doesn't see how we work, so if there are no results, it is difficult to say whether someone is working hard but is working through a challenge, or whether somoene is not trying hard enough.
-As of writing this, the number of times when tracker was instrumental in preventing a rapid destruction of a relationship with a customer is: **4**.
+Customer doesn't see us work in their office, so if there are no results, it is difficult to say whether someone is working hard but is fighting through a challenge, or whether somoene is not trying hard enough.
+As of writing this, the number of times when tracker was instrumental in preventing a rapid degradation of a relationship with a customer is: **4**.

 Trust is a fragile thing and the time tracker helps keeping it in a good shape.